Deploying on HPCs

 • Run tools like zppy, e3sm_diags, mpas_analysis

-• --recreate: Rebuilds the Conda environment if it already exists.
-This will also recreate the installation environment temp_e3sm_unified_install.
+• --recreate: Rebuilds the Pixi environment if it already exists.

-Note: This will not rebuild Spack packages from scratch.
-To do that, manually delete the corresponding Spack directory before running the deployment script again.
-These directories are typically located under:
+This will not necessarily rebuild Spack packages from scratch.
+To do that, manually delete the corresponding Spack environment before rerunning.

 • -m or --machine: Specify the machine if mache did not detect it correctly for some reason.